mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 That feedback is reasonable and expected.
 One person may find a terse review comment to be brusque or rude.
 Another may judge the same comment as concise and efficient.

 No one can hand you a recipe for a perfect code review.
-The technniques that work best will depend on the author's personality, your relationship to them, and your team's culture.
+The techniques that work best will depend on the author's personality, your relationship with them, and your team's culture.
 You can hone your techniques by paying attention to your results and thinking critically about them.
 When you encounter tension in a review, take a step back to evaluate why it happened.
 Also pay attention to the quality of your reviews.
 If you feel unable to bring code to the standard you want, think about what aspects of the review process are hindering you.

 Good luck, and may your code reviews be human-like.